GOTHAM STUDIOS COLLECTIVE

 ARTIST FEATURE

-The Affordable Art Fair runs from August 28 to 31 at the Royal Exhibition Building in Carlton.
 If you love art, slow moments, and the feeling of discovering something before everyone else does, this is your kind of weekend.